KaHIP/KaHIP/README.md

 </p>

+## NEW in v3.20:
+*KaFFPa* can now be used with pip.
+Simply use pip install kahip.

 ## NEW in v3.14:
 **Support for Python**: KaHIP can now also be used in Python.
 See below how to do that.